-Major renovation from multi-metered to individually-metered complex.
-The savings should be claimed at the residential sector since benefits will accrue for residential customers, and the participants are those individual ESIIDS (or another unique identifier).Peak Probability Analysis (PPA) Tables
+Major renovation from multi-metered to individually metered complex.
+The savings should be claimed at the residential sector since benefits will accrue for residential customers, and the participants are those individual ESIIDS (or another unique identifier).

+Multiple Project Guidance

+If a customer site has multiple projects that have dependent operation, it is acceptable to use multiple methods to calculate peak demand, though the claimed peak demand should use only a single peak demand season (winter or summer).
+For example,

+A project that includes HVAC equipment and a new control system may use the peak demand calculation for the individual HVAC equipment and field data M&V for the controls operation.
+The claimed peak demand should be the winter peak from both the equipment and controls or the summer peak for both equipment and controls.
+This is because the HVAC equipment and controls operate together as a system.

+A project that includes interior and exterior parking lot lighting may use separate peak demand calculations and the claimed peak demand may be either summer or winter peak demand independently.
+This is because the operation of the exterior lighting is based on photocells or other controls that are independent of the operation of interior lighting operating parameters.

+Peak Probability Analysis (PPA) Tables

-The following tables are extracted from the white paper, Approach to the Estimation of Peak Demand Reduction, and provide the peak probability factors by season and TRM Climate Zone that map utility service areas to highest probability peak hours for summer and winter peaks.
+The following tables provide peak probability factors, by season and TRM climate zone, that map utility service areas to highest probability peak hours for summer and winter peaks.

 Table 9: Highest Probability Summer Peak Hours Using TMY3 Data: TRM Zone 1